 , then the new QlikView server needs to be configured to point at these locations.
 The old server needs to be shut down at this point.

 Two servers cannot point at the same User Documents or Root folder!

-If any of those folders change during the migration, CAL assignments (they are specific to location and file), as well as tasks, are lost.
+If any of those folders change during the migration, CAL assignments (they are specific to location and file), are lost.

 Example Step by Step instructions for a single node QlikView Server